spacetelescope/jwst/docs/jwst/associations/technote_sdp_workflow.rst

 General Workflow
 ================

-See :ref:`level3-asn-jwst-overview` for an overview of how JWST uses associations.
+See :ref:`asn-associations-and-jwst` for an overview of how JWST uses associations.
 This document describes how associations are used by the ground processing system to execute the level 2 and level 3 pipelines based on.